0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 - Sufficient stakes committed.
 - The transaction fees of Register and Staking Transaction have been paid.

+If you completed all the steps you should now have a baker node running on your VPS.
+When your node has caught up to the ledger, you should be able to confirm in your docker logs, that your node is signing and producing blocks.
+It is a good idea to keep a look at your node's performance, because baker node revenue depend on performance.
+You can learn more about this in the [health and maintenance section](node-health-and-maintenance.md) of the guide.
 Continue on the following pages to upgrade to an oracle node or zk node.